mhmdiaa/chronos/README.md

 # WaybackUnifier

-WaybackUnifier allow you to take a look at how a file has ever looked by aggregating all versions of this file, and creating a unified version that contains every line that has ever been in it.
+WaybackUnifier allows you to take a look at how a file has ever looked by aggregating all versions of this file, and creating a unified version that contains every line that has ever been in it.

 ### Installation
 Go is required.